JoepVanlier/FiltherManual/readme.md

 Special thanks also goes out to everyone who has reported bugs and provided ideas to me.
 This list includes, but it is not limited to:
-Eliseat, Bri1, FoxAsteria, EpicSounds, TonE, daxliniere, JamesPeters, kneipp123, jrengmusic, mawi, vdubreeze, Sju, nitsuj.
+Eliseat, Bri1, FoxAsteria, EpicSounds, TonE, daxliniere, JamesPeters, kneipp123, jrengmusic, mawi, vdubreeze, Sju, nitsuj and of course my wife!

 And of course Cockos Inc. for developing JSFX.